Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 - #DB222A Amaranth Red: This will be used to signal when the user has answered incorrectly
 - #FFFFFF White: This will be used for all text elements on the page

+Some other colors not included where utilised to provide either highlight or contrast with the colors above.

 #### Structure

 For adaptive structure on all screen widths I opted for Bootstrap layout controls.
 This will keep all content in their respective rows and columns on the page.
 Positioning and sizing was based on the mobile first approach.
 The html will be assigned to a single page with the Javascript scripts showing and hiding the appropriate content once the user initiated the game or finishes it.